 Once you've added the desired products to the default recall set, you can proceed with the steps described above to create a ranking rule.

 Separate individual keywords with both a comma and a space.
 The following list of keywords is in the correct format: red, strappy, heel, sandals

-Before you start to create or modify a rule, gather all of the information that you need for the task and decide how you want the rule to work.
-There is no draft mode for working with boost and bury rules.
-Planning is especially important if you decide to create multiple-value rules.
+Before you create a ranking rule, gather all information for the task and decide how you want the rule to work.
+It's recommended to plan the ranking rule by :

 - Ranking results for a keyword search

 - Ranking results for a category listing request

 2. Assembling a list of keywords/category pages that you want to trigger your rule for boosting or burying a product.

 - If you want the rule to be triggered by users' keyword searches: Create a list of the keywords that you want to trigger the rule.

 - If you want the query to take effect for a Bloomreach-powered category page: Make a list of the category IDs that you want the rule to modify.